 I have spent some time reading commentary from various tax specialists.
 Discussing some specific nuances with professionals.
 And digesting – these rules give me heartburn.

 The high-level description of the new passive investment income rules for small business was described in The Night-King Delivers His Budget.
 Basically, you want your active income and passive investment income to put you in the yellow zone below.
+[Updated Nov 2019 with an orange zone for NB & ON who decided not to mirror this tax change and reducing the impact].

 You won’t be deported if you stray outside of the yellow, but you will pay more tax.